Synchro/laravel-violations/README.md

 The Content-Security-Policy (CSP) and Network Error Logging (NEL) HTTP headers provide ways to tell clients to report policy violations to a specified URL.

-While CSP and NEL reports are generally benign in content, they represent a privacy leak if you point them at a third-party aggregation service because it reveals the client's IP and user-agent string to the third-party site, since reports are sent directly from the client's browser to the reporting service.
+While CSP and NEL reports are generally benign in content, they represent a privacy leak if you point them at a third-party aggregation service.
+It reveals the fact that they are visiting your site, their IP, and their user-agent string to the third-party site, since reports are sent directly from the client's browser to the reporting service.
 Such leakage is flagged by [the Webbkoll privacy scanner](https://webbkoll.5july.net) for exactly this reason.

 Another reason to do this is if the site you are deploying is on a private network that has no external internet access, so you need to store the reports locally, or forward them via a proxy service, or you won't see the reports at all.